A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

-where $I_{n \times n} \in \mathbb{R}^{n \times n}$ denotes an identity matrix of $n$ rows and columns.
+where $I_{(n \times n)} \in \mathbb{R}^{n \times n}$ denotes an identity matrix of $n$ rows and columns.
 The Kalman gain is computed as

-where $H$ is the linearization of the model output $h$ around the prior.\footnote{For the ordinary continuous-discrete EKF, only online measurements are assumed.} Note that \eqref{eq:meth:Joseph} applies the Joseph formula for the update of covariance matrix $P$ to ensure symmetry and positive definiteness \cite{Simon.2006}, which is useful to avoid numerical round-off errors \cite{vanderMerwe.2004b}.
-The auxiliary matrix $S_k$ is used in Kalman filter tuning described in Sec.~\ref{sec:meth:boulkroune}.
+where $H$ is the linearization of the model output $h$ around the prior.\footnote{For the ordinary continuous-discrete EKF, only online measurements are assumed.} The auxiliary matrix $S_k$ is used in Kalman filter tuning described in Sec.~\ref{sec:meth:boulkroune}.

+Note that the first variant in Eq.~\eqref{eq:meth:Joseph} applies the Joseph formula for the update of covariance matrix $P$ to ensure symmetry and positive definiteness \cite{Simon.2006}.
+It reduces numerical round-off errors which the conventional formulation (second variant in Eq.~\eqref{eq:meth:Joseph}) is more prone to \cite{vanderMerwe.2004b}.

-In case only a subset of entries $q_\mathrm{av} < q$ of the full measurement vector $y_k \in \mathbb{R}^{q \times 1}$ is available (denoted with subscript av), the output-related variables $y_k$, $h_k$, $H_k$ and $R_k$ must be reduced by cancelling out the rows (and columns) whose corresponding measurement signals are not available.
-This results in reduced dimensions of the Kalman gain $K \in \mathbb{R}^{n \times q_\mathrm{av}}$ in Eq.~\eqref{eq:meth:KalmanGain}.
+In the case that only a subset of entries $q_\mathrm{av} < q$ of the full measurement vector $y_k \in \mathbb{R}^{q \times 1}$ is available (denoted with subscript av), the output-related variables $y_k$, $h_k$, $H_k$ and $R_k$ must be reduced by cancelling out the columns and rows corresponding to the measurement signals that are not available.
+This results in the reduced dimensions of the Kalman gain $K_k \in \mathbb{R}^{n \times q_\mathrm{av}}$ in Eq.~\eqref{eq:meth:KalmanGain}.